Old Computers

 Prior to that I had a more casual interest in computers as I was seeing the first 'personal computer' models begin to become available in the early 70's.
 Altair 8800 and IMSAI 8080 were two stand-outs of a growing number of similar offerings, but the prices for these were way to high for my small budget at the time.
 Besides that, many would-be users hadn't quite figured out what to do with them yet.

-When computers finally really caught on due to more brands (expecially the Apple) and software were becoming available and competition became hot (and prices were dropping) I started becoming more interested, as it seemed maybe I could actually afford one soon.
+When computers finally really caught on due to more brands (expecially Apple) and software were becoming available and competition became hot (and prices were dropping) I started becoming more interested, as it seemed maybe I could actually afford one soon.
 That's when Commodore caught my notice as I watched the VIC-20's price come down and I think I got one when a sale price dipped below $100.
-I then joined a local computer club I had heard about and began learning what it could to at a quicker pace.
+At some point around that time I joined a local computer club I had heard about and began learning what it could to at a quicker pace.
 The discovery that there was free software available was probably the point where the computer became an obsession for years to come.
 We had club disks (5 1/4 inch floppies) that were made available for all club members for a tiny fee (used to support the club activities) that had several programs on each one.
 I then began a subscription to my first computer magazine and read through each issue cover to cover, voraciously absorbing everything I could about my VIC-20 and others I read about.
 There were printed programs I could manually key in and save so I did that regularly.
 I saw ads for companies that were selling something called "shareware" and ended up purchasing quite a few of those for the software included on the disks.

 Over the next few years I purchased a few more Commodore computers (a C-128 and C-64) and learned how to use and hack those through articles in the manuals and magazines.
 At one point I had gotten into attending military equipment auctions on the nearby air force base and through that I had amassed quite a collection of various computers and peripheral equipment.
 I had learned enough by then to repair and sell them and so turned it into a small business for a few years and made some extra money.